 I pledge to inspire, support and mentor young women making their way in or towards a career in STEMM.
 There is of course a cost for achieving my vision.

 While the expedition is generously subsidised by Homeward Bound, this exciting project is largely self-funded, where all participants who believe in the project’s vision are buying-in.
 The total cost of my Homeward Bound Program is approximately US$31,000 (AU$42,000) of which AU$19,000 is funded through in-kind support from Homeward Bound program sponsors.
 A further AU$5,000 is also needed to cover travel, insurance and Arctic clothing.

-Any contribution, big or small to the AU $23,000 I hope to raise is greatly appreciated and will help to support this incredible project and my involvement.
+Any contribution, big or small is greatly appreciated and will help to support this incredible project and my involvement.

-I am an associate professor in the University of Sydney Business School in Australia.
+I am an associate professor in the University of Sydney in Australia.
 I am a lifelong learner who embraces change and loves a challenge.
 As a young woman from Liverpool (UK), I studied at Surrey University and worked as an electrical engineer, but knew my passion lay elsewhere.
-I moved to Japan and became an English teacher, where I cultivated my love of travel, cultures and the great outdoors.
+I moved to Japan and became a teacher, and cultivated my love of travel, cultures and the great outdoors.
 Another career change has led me into academia, innovating the curriculum through the integration of technologies.
 I want to be a role model for my two children and a mentor for young women considering a STEMM career.
 I also want to inspire and support other women in STEMM to reach their potential and help change the world for the better.

 Please contact me via any of the following channels: